haehn/danielhaehn.com/slides/UMB/a.md

 <img src='thankyou/collaborators.png'>

-Note: Thank you to all my collaborators!<br><br>This work would have not been possible<br><br>and I am looking forward to future work together
+Note: Thank you to all my collaborators!<br><br>This work would have not been possible<br><br>and I am looking forward to future work together<br><br>I know I am privileged and fortunate to have these opportunities.<br><br>And I am currently creating an inclusive community for related projects

 ---

 <img src='BostonGFX/BostonGFX.001.png'>

+Note: Boston Graphics, spelled GFX

 ---